Meet the Principal

 Hello Mary Silveira community,

-My name is Bjorn Remmers, and I'm thrilled to be the principal of Mary Silveira!
-I have been in education for 20 years.
+My name is Bjorn Remmers, and I'm thrilled to be heading into my second year as principal of Mary Silveira!
+I have been in education for 21 years.
 I got my first substitute gig in a high school and was almost kicked out of the faculty room after being mistaken for a high schooler.
 Those were the days!
 Since then, aside from spending a couple trial by fire years as a middle school teacher in East Oakland, I have been at the elementary level.
-I was a 5th grade teacher for 16 years in Walnut Creek and Tiburon, was an assistant principal last year in Tiburon, and have been involved in leadership for the past eight years.
+I was a 5th grade teacher for 16 years in Walnut Creek and Tiburon, was an assistant principal in Tiburon, and have been involved in leadership for the past nine years.

-I live in Petaluma with my wonderful wife, Willa, who is a massage therapist in Mill Valley.
+I live in Petaluma with my wife.
 I love reading, writing, going for walks and dining out with my wife, boogie boarding, and traveling.
 My favorite places have been the Stockholm Archipelago in Sweden, the beaches of West Africa’s Benin, the tropical coast of Kerala, India, the city of Barcelona, the four quarters of Old Jerusalem, and 3-Arch Bay in the Laguna Beach area.

 Finally, I love working with children, parents, and staff around issues of education, and I love being in the thick of it all!